apache/flink/docs/dev/table/connectors/upsert-kafka.zh.md

       <td>optional</td>
       <td style="word-wrap: break-word;">(none)</td>
       <td>Integer</td>
-      <td>Defines the parallelism of the Upsert kafka sink operator.
+      <td>Defines the parallelism of the upsert-kafka sink operator.
 By default, the parallelism is determined by the framework using the same parallelism of the upstream chained operator.</td>
     </tr>
     </tbody>
 </table>